selphiron/AdaptDatabase/ReadMe.md

 This application will generate a new dataset to train the Neural Network in https://github.com/albertsanchezf/SimraNN from a dataset that uses SimRa's project dataset format (https://github.com/simra-project/dataset)

+**Before execution**
+  Depending of the dataset used, a pre processing of the dataset must be done in order to discard rides that have anomalies such as big time spans between samples (i.e. more that X seconds between two consecutives ride samples).
+There is a program called ReviewDataset (https://github.com/albertsanchezf/ReviewDataset) that will do this preprocessing procedure.
+It is recommended to preprocess the dataset with a maxMS value of 1000 (or less).

 In order to run it:
 - You must change:
   - The value of String[] variable 'datasetpaths' located in AdaptDatabase class, to point to your dataset folders.